-The Mural Project of Colorado Springs is a 501c4 organization that focuses on utilizing community art projects to promote healing, exploration, involvement and education of at risk community members.
+The Mural Project of Colorado is a 501c4 organization that focuses on utilizing community art projects to promote healing, exploration, involvement and education of at risk community members.
 To date, we have completed several projects: (to view images from these events, visit our media page)

-The Mural Project of Colorado Springs Boots On The Ground team returns for our next project - planning session with kids and teachers from Atlas Prep School for community mural at CONO.
+The Mural Project of Colorado Boots On The Ground team returns for our next project - planning session with kids and teachers from Atlas Prep School for community mural at CONO.
 Teach for America and LPP organized the effort and The Mural Project, Paes 164 and Macadoe Macaatic Crew are happy to help. #COmmUNITY

 The theme of the mural is COmmUNITY, which represents Colorado, Colorado Springs, community and the unity of neighborhoods.